ibm-cloud-docs/vpc/console-tutorial.md

 1. Select the processor architecture for the virtual server that you want to create.
 By default, x86 is selected.
 1. Select an image (that is, operating system and version), such as *Debian GNU/Linux* and *ibm-debian-9-13-minimal-amd64-4*.
 Alternatively, you can select a snapshot.
 1. To set the instance size, select a profile.
 If you want to choose something other than the default, click **View all profiles** to choose a different core, RAM, and network performance combination that's most appropriate for your workload.
 For more information, see [Profiles](/docs/vpc?topic=vpc-profiles).

-    After you create your instance, you can't update the profile.
-    {: important}

 1. Select an existing SSH key or add an SSH key that is to be used to access the virtual server instance.
 To add an SSH key, click **Create key** and name the key.
 After you enter your previously generated public key value, click **Add SSH key**.
 1. _Optional:_ Enter user data to run common configuration tasks when your instance starts.
 For example, you can specify cloud-init directives or shell scripts for Linux images.
 For more information, see [User Data](/docs/vpc?topic=vpc-user-data).
 1. _Optional:_ If you want the virtual server instance to be included in a placement group, select **Add instance to placement group**.
 For more information, see [About placement groups](/docs/vpc?topic=vpc-about-placement-groups-for-vpc).